 In cases of prolonged absence due to illness, injury, or other significant reasons, a student or a member of his or her family should communicate with the Associate Dean of the Carroll School of Management as soon as the prospect of prolonged or extended absences becomes clear.
 The academic arrangements for the student's return to classes should be made with the Associate Dean of the Carroll School of Management as soon as the student's health and other circumstances permit.

-For the classes of 2014 and 2015, the usual program for freshmen, sophomores, and juniors is five courses (15 credits) each semester; for seniors, four or five courses (12 or 15 credits).
+For the class of 2015, the usual program for freshmen, sophomores, and juniors is five courses (15 credits) each semester; for seniors, four or five courses (12 or 15 credits).

 For the class of 2016 and all following years, students will take 15 credits every semester in freshman, sophomore, junior, and senior year.

 Students must be registered for at least four courses (12 credits) per semester to be considered full time.

 Leave of Absence

 A student in good standing who desires to interrupt the usual progress of an academic program and wishes to resume studies at Boston College within a year may petition for a leave of absence.
 The process begins in the Associate Dean's Office.
 A leave of absence will not typically be granted to students who expect to do full-time academic work at another institution and will be extended for no more than one year, although petition for renewal is possible.